Plant-for-the-Planet: Press Coverage, Criticism and Rebuttal

 Some partners decided to temporarily pause the cooperation until the test certificates and expert opinions are available.

+Based on previous publications, Stern conducted its own research.
+The promises made by Plant-for-the-Planet were "too good to be true."
+Well-founded doubts were raised about the survival rate of the trees and the choice of reforestation areas.
+It was also alleged that the organisational structure of the Mexican subsidiary to which donations from Germany are transferred was "not compatible with German law."
+Criticism was levelled at the fact that the foundation consists only of the two founders, father and son Finkbeiner, and a Mexican entrepreneur.
+There are no committees or supervisory bodies, but there is the possibility of passing on donations to other charitable organisations.
+According to its own statements, the foundation then convened an independent group of reforestation experts to accompany the work of its own team of scientists in the renaturation area and commissioned, among others, the auditing firm PKF to audit the Mexican annual financial statements and tree accounting.

 In August 2021, auditing firm PKF issued a statement that read "The results of the audit did not give rise to any objections, and on 30 July 2021 an unconditional audit opinion was issued on the annual reports of Plant For The Planet, A.C. for the 2015 to 2020 reports."
 Another auditing firm HSL also provided with unconditional audit opinions on the financial statements of Plant-for-the-Planet Foundation in Germany.
 International Law firms, White & Case and Gibson Dunn also presented their statements that read Plant-for-the-Planet's statues and structure are in compliance with both the Mexican and German laws respectively.

+In an interview with Merkur in November 2021, Felix Finkbeiner stated that the team of ecologists and the communications team had been expanded, an external monitoring committee consisting of three ecology professors from the US, Germany, and Mexico and an economist had been set up, and the statutes were being revised.
+In August 2022, new statutes were enacted in Germany, which, among other things, stipulated a separation of duties between the foundation's executive board and foundation council.